 You might consider operating fully from home by selling bottled juices rather than fresh-squeezed.
 But keep in mind, bottling juices is more expensive due to all the materials and packaging.
 Either way, it’s probably best to start small and grow your business as you build your reputation as the juice king, or queen!

-If you have legit baking skills, you could start your own cupcake business and ride this wave to success while bringing smiles to countless faces.
+If you have legit baking skills, you could start your own cupcake truck business and ride this wave to success while bringing smiles to countless faces.
 There will be a good deal of work involved.
 You’ll need to decide which sort of cupcakes to make, though at the start it might be best to specialize in the cupcakes you make best and then expand the choices as you grow.
-The next stop will be renting out an appealing shop space, or a commercial kitchen, if you decide to sell online rather than direct.
+The next step will be to rent or buy a cupcake truck along with the necessary equipment and supplies.
+You should consider high-foot-traffic places near other food businesses such as bakeries, beverage trucks, and pop-up restaurants.

 Finally, be sure to get all necessary licenses and permits, as the last thing you want is for your food business to be shut down just as you’re starting to draw the cupcake crowds.

 Do you love smoothies?
 If so, you’re not alone.
 Eating healthier is a key part of the current American fitness craze, and for millions of people that means smoothies.
 They work as breakfast, snack, dessert or even a lunch alternative, and can be made with everything from almond milk and yogurt to ice cream, pineapple and cucumbers (though not all together!).
-The industry is worth $2.5 billion and expects to see strong growth in the years ahead.
 So if you enjoy whipping up healthy treats, you could start your own smoothie business and put smiles on countless faces while making good money.

 Beyond creating a unique and appealing menu, one key hurdle will be finding a great location for your smoothie shop.
 It needs to have steady foot and car traffic, or you won’t do much business.
 It also needs to be affordable or you won’t make any profits.
 One option is to rent a food truck and start out with a mobile smoothie business, then use that to build a reputation and save money for your smoothie shop — which will hopefully be the first of many.